troglobit/mg/README.md

 * Dec 11, 2019: Mg v3.3, misc fixes and new features from OpenBSD
 * Aug 23, 2020: Mg v3.4, new modeline, quick-help, support for gzipped
   files, and building without termcap/[Ncurses][], by Joachim Wiberg
+* Oct 17, 2021: Mg v3.5, support for Solaris/Illumos based UNIX systems
+  tested on OmniOS and OpenIndiana, sync with Mg from OpenBSD 7.0

 See the source distribution for the list of [AUTHORS][].